 Introduction to the Spanish language and Hispanic culture with emphasis on the development of listening, speaking, reading, and, to a lesser extent, writing skills.
 Grammar and vocabulary will be used as effective tools in real-life situations with the aid of audiovisuals, classroom activities, and homework.
-No prior knowledge of Spanish is required.
+Prerequisite: No prior knowledge of Spanish is required, but this course would also be appropriate for students with 1-2 years of high school Spanish.

-SPA 112 Beginning Spanish II
+SPA 112 Beginning Spanish II (3)

-Continuation of SPA 111 designed to achieve better fluency in the language through oral activities, writing, vocabulary expansion and grammar consolidation.
-Prerequisite: SPA 111 or demonstrated knowledge on placement test.
+The course is a continuation of SPA 111 and is designed to develop better communication skills in the language through oral activites, written exercises, new vocabulary and grammar concepts.
+We will continue to study the culture of Spanish-speaking countries and current events.
+Prerequisite: SPA 111 or demonstrated knowledge on placement test, or consent of instructor.